 Overview

-Daniel S. Richards is an associate in the Employment Law Department of Paul Hastings and is based in the firm's New York office.
-Mr. Richards defends employers in a wide range of employment law issues, including discrimination, wage and hour, wrongful discharge, and restrictive covenant claims in state and federal courts around the country, including in the class and collective action context.
-He focuses on disparate impact issues arising out of employment testing and defending employers through statistical test validation.
+Daniel S. Richards is an associate in the Employment Law Department and is based in the firm's New York office.
+Mr. Richards defends employers against discrimination, retaliation, harassment, wrongful discharge, wage and hour, and restrictive covenant claims in state and federal courts around the country, including in the class and collective action context.
+He focuses on disparate-impact issues arising out of employment testing and defending employers through statistical test validation.
+He also advises employers in the lawful use of artificial intelligence in employment decision-making.

 Before joining Paul Hastings, Mr. Richards was an employment litigation attorney in the New York office of an international law firm.
 He also served as a law clerk to the Honorable Associate Justice Walter F. Timpone of the Supreme Court of New Jersey.